 In September, the district heating and cooling system of Helsingin Energia won an international, esteemed environmental award, the District Energy Climate Award, in the class of large energy systems.
 The competition was organised by IEA (The International Energy Association), IDEA (The International District Energy Association) and the European interest group EHP (EuroHeat and Power).

 The basis for the award was the unique energy system of Helsinki, which combines the production of electricity, district heating and district cooling into an energy-efficient triple-production.
 Among others, the utilised energy sources include the coolness of sea water, heat from sewage water and the heat energy produced by real estates and data centres.
 The basis for the triple-production is the combined production of electricity and heat with an efficiency ratio of over 90%.

 As the only company in the world, Helsingin Energia has integrated the district cooling into the production in a way that enables the utilisation of, otherwise, unused, wasted energy in the production of district heating and cooling.
 This is, of a great part, made possible by the heat pump plant that is the largest of its kind and is located in Helsinki, underneath the Katri Vala Park.

 At the end of the year, all district heating customers of Helsingin Energia were equipped with a remote reading equipment.
-This means that all customers can now monitor their energy consumption through Helsingin Energia’s free Sävel Plus service, even by hourly bases.
+This means that all customers can now monitor their energy consumption through Helsingin Energia’s free Sävel Mobiili service, even by hourly bases.
 Remote reading enables billing that is based on the actual consumption, which has been applied to the district heating customers since the beginning of August.